Research Says Fun is Good for Everyone

 In third grade, I dressed as a pilgrim for Halloween.

 That was pretty unusual even in 1964.

 My grandparents were missionaries in Japan and my mother was born and raised there.
-Mom didn’t know much about Halloween.
+Mom didn’t know much about Halloween and couldn’t see the fun in it very much.
+(Huh?)
 Consequently, Halloween wasn’t very important to her.

 Her idea of a costume was to put together whatever we had.

 Prior to my third grade year of school, my sister traveled with the Girl Scouts to England the summer and brought back a Pilgrim hat.

 Mom took one look at me and I knew what it mean: Voila, my Halloween ostume.

 While everyone else was purchasing their dime store costumes for Halloween, I was relegated to the pilgrim outfit.
 It was always that way for me, but that’s probably why I look at things uniquely.